Glaucoma (easy read)

 An optician can find out if you have glaucoma before you notice a problem.

-The optician will arrange for you to go to the hospital eye clinic.
+The optician will arrange for you to go to an eye clinic.

 This can happen after people have an eye operation or an eye injury.